 Alice Zuberg, the main heroine from this arc, is a prodigy in magic and also the childhood friend of Kazuto and Eugeo.
-She's a stong and competent fighter with a great sense of justice.
+She's a strong and competent fighter with a great sense of justice.
 In terms of appearance she resembles Asuna a lot, in a sense that they're both dazzling, but Alice has her own distinctive golden hair and sparkling blue eyes and also her signature white lace on her forehead.
 Her personality coincides with Kazuto's, both being serious and determinate, being blunt and having some problems with human interactions, and also willing to go to unbelievable lengths to succeed in their objectives.
-And as her name suggests she's an Alice archetype, based around the traveler from Wonderland and sharing many traits with said girl.
 If you liked Saber from the Fate Series it is very likely for you to be fond of her too, because of their uncanny resemblance oh and she also has a dragon +1.

-Asuna Yuuki, the strong-willed, fierce and loyal companion of the protagonist, has a different role in this arc, she acts as the audience surrogate this time, providing us an insight into RATH, the STL and the «Project Alicization», with long, expository dialogues between her and the members of the company.
-While she's on the Ocean Turtle (one of RATH's bases) she looks after Kazuto's body, since he’s the ‘prince in distress’ this time in this arc, but on the second part she's back to action to display her badassness once more, in a role that she truly deserves after all she went through previously.
+Asuna Yuuki, the strong-willed, fierce and loyal companion of the protagonist, has a different role in this arc.
+She acts as the audience surrogate this time, providing us an insight into RATH, the STL and the «Project Alicization», with long, expository dialogues between her and the members of the company.
+While she's on the Ocean Turtle (one of RATH's bases) she looks after Kazuto's body, since he’s the ‘prince in distress’ in this story (kinda).
+But on the second part she's back to action to display her badassness once more, in a role that she truly deserves after all she went through previously.

 The supporting characters this time are very memorable.
 Ronye and Teise, Kazuto and Eugeo's respective kohais, are very likeable.
 Sortilena, Kazuto's sempai, is a formidable instructor.
 The old, wise and caring Cardinal has a pivotal role in the story, and she also gives us a long, expository dialogue along with Kazuto about the intricacies of the Underworld.
 Koujirou Rinko has a really mysterious and alluring personality.
 The interactions between the entire cast are very entertaining to watch, especially the friendship between Kazuto and Eugeo, which is realistic, pleasant and unlike many others in anime/manga/LNs, it is not unnecessarily homoerotized.